"You warm-bloods aren't from around here."

 "The magic of the Emeralds is not the same as that of your Triforce," Shadow said as they trained one day on the craterous ruins of Angel Island.
 "You're used to the power coming from a deity; but the Chaos Emeralds find their energy source in nature itself.
 You must connect with the life force in the same way you connect with your Hylian goddesses.
 Now try again."

 Zelda held the purple gem in her hands and closed her eyes, trying to feel for this "life force" of which Shadow had spoken.
 But it was difficult; her soul, though lightened somewhat by her experiences on the Death Egg, was still burdened by thoughts of Link, and even of Ganondorf.
-For someone who had long grown used to the responsibility of being a princess, she was finding it remarkably difficult to assume control of the full Triforce power and her emotions and doubts and regrets and responsibilities all at the same time.
+For someone who had long grown used to the responsibility of being a princess, she was finding it remarkably difficult to assume control of the full Triforce power, her emotions, her doubts, her regrets, and her responsibilities all at the same time.

 Shadow shook his head, coming forward and taking the Emerald in his own hand.
 "Remember what you did for me on the Death Egg, Zelda.
 Remember how you felt when you played the Time Flute.
 Be at peace with yourself, and with nature, and it will come to you.
 Picture in your mind where you would have it take you."
 He closed his eyes and teleported from his current position to a large chunk of earth a quarter mile away, and then back again.
 He handed the Emerald back to her.
 "Again."